 In cooperation with the World Bank Forum, Yale SOM will offer a ten-day intensive program for institutes in developing countries, which train Corporate Board Directors.

 The search for long-term capital is recognized as the key to economic growth, and stability.
 Investor capital seeks the protection provided by the legal system to avoid the likelihood of corruption, expropriation, and entrenched mismanagement.
-Many of these investor protections will be governmentally provided but many more must come from the private sector's governance of the corporation.
+Many of these investor protections will be governmentally provided but much more must come from the private sector's governance of the corporation.

 Good corporate governance includes all the measures that can be voluntarily undertaken by managers, directors, and shareholders to provide assurance to investors that they are protected, and at the same time, take cognizance of the corporation's social responsibilities.